 DIY Wine Bag

-For the holiday season, the version shown below is ideal to use for gift giving 🙂 In keeping with the ‘Eat, Drink and Be Merry’ theme, the graphic element forms a pocket that holds a dining gift card to a local restaurant.
+For the holiday season, the version shown below is ideal to use for gift giving 🙂 Because it’s in keeping with the ‘Eat, Drink and Be Merry’ theme, the graphic element forms a pocket that can hold a dining gift card to a local restaurant.
 Or switch up the graphic and insert an amazon gift card.

 Whether you make this for yourself to transport wine to holiday gatherings, as a host(ess) gift or as a holiday gift to celebrate the season or New Years, you can customize it with any graphic or holiday message you desire.
 All you need is a home printer!

 For our own BYOB bag, I couldn’t resist using our Birdz of a Feather logo (as shown below and in the video).
 It also doubles as a water bottle bag!.

 Watch the DIY Wine Bag Video!